-HRMN 400 Human Resource Management: Issues and Problems (3)
+HRMN 400 Talent Acquisition and Management (3)

 Prerequisite: HRMN 300.
-A study of the role of human resource management in the strategic planning and operation of organizations, performance appraisal systems, and compensation and labor/management issues.
-The goal is to research and evaluate issues and present strategic solutions.
-The influence of federal regulations (including equal opportunity, sexual harassment, discrimination, and other employee-related regulations) is analyzed.
-A review of research findings, readings, discussions, case studies, and applicable federal regulations supports the critical evaluation of human resource problems.
-Students may receive credit for only one of the following courses: BMGT 460, HRMN 400, or TMGT 360.
+A study of the role of human resource management in the strategic planning and operation of organizations, including staffing, onboarding, recruiting, performance appraisal systems, and compensation and labor/management issues.
+The goal is to research and evaluate issues and present strategic solutions related to talent acquisition and management.
+The influence of federal regulations (including equal opportunity, sexual harassment, discrimination, and other employee related regulations) is analyzed.
+A review of research findings, readings, discussions, case studies, and applicable federal regulations supports the critical evaluation of human resource problems as they relate to the employment life cycle.
+Students may receive credit for only one of the following courses: BMGT 460 or HRMN 400.